-Accumulation: The Material Politics of Plastic, co-edited with Gay Hawkins and Mike Michael, published in the book series, “Culture, Economy and the Social,” Centre for Research on Socio-Cultural Change/CRESC (New York and London: Routledge, 2013; ISBN 978-0-415-62582-1), 242 pgs.
+Accumulation: The Material Politics of Plastic, co-edited with Gay Hawkins and Mike Michael (New York and London: Routledge, 2013, published in the book series, “Culture, Economy and the Social,” Centre for Research on Socio-Cultural Change/CRESC).

 “Sensors and Sensing Practices,” special issue co-edited with Helen Pritchard and Lara Houston, Science, Technology & Human Values 44, no. 5 (September 2019).
 Contributors include: Stefan Helmreich, Andrea Ballestero, Michaela Spencer, Endre Dányi, Yasunori Hayashi, Christelle Gramaglia, François Mélard, Olga Kuchinskaya, Lorenzo Pezzani, Charles Heller, Cymene Howe, Lara Houston, Jennifer Gabrys and Helen Pritchard.